 How Much Does Canidae Cat Food Cost?

-Most Canidae cat food is at the low end of the premium price spectrum.
-Their foods aren’t as cheap as those from brands like Friskies, 9Lives, and Fancy Feast, but they’re significantly more affordable than those from top organic, natural, and ultra-premium brands.
+Canidae sits at the lower end of the premium price spectrum.
+Their foods are more expensive than budget brands like Friskies or 9Lives but generally more affordable than ultra‑premium or boutique brands.

 Overall, Is Canidae a Good Choice?